aibyomkar/AI_Trip_Planner/README.md

-# 🌍 AI Trip Planner
+# 🌍 Roamio - AI Trip Planner By Omkar

-**AI Trip Planner** is a full-stack application that uses powerful AI agents (via Groq and LangGraph) to generate detailed travel itineraries based on a user’s prompt.
+**Roamio** is a full-stack AI app that uses technologies like Groq and LangGraph to generate detailed travel itineraries based on a user’s prompt.
 It features a Streamlit-powered frontend and a FastAPI backend, both deployed live and kept running with uptime monitoring.

 ---